 Supervisions are the College–based teaching system, and are at the heart of a Cambridge undergraduate education.
 These take place within Emmanuel, and are organised by subject–specific Directors of Studies.

 Supervisors are appointed by, and work closely with, the subject’s Director(s) of Studies.
 They write a termly report for each of their students to monitor their academic progress.
+You can access these via the reports system (password protected).
+Any concerns with regards to supervisions can be raised directly with your supervisor, or can be directed to your DoS or your Tutor.

 Director(s) of Studies (DoS)

 DoSs can help or give advice on how best to prepare for exams.
 Alongside the College supervisors, they arrange 'mock' papers too.
-Supervisions are never assessed.